Table of Contents

-The articles below cover the standard fixed-, random-, and mixed-effects (meta-regression) models for meta-analysis.
+The articles below cover the standard equal-, fixed-, random-, and mixed-effects (meta-regression) models for meta-analysis.

 Multivariate/multilevel meta-analytic models can be used to account for non-independent sampling errors and/or true effects (e.g., due to the inclusion of multiple treatment studies, multiple endpoints, or other forms of clustering).